pestafford/infosec-projects/Home-Automation.md

 # Home Automation Project

 ## Summary

-  In this project, I created a server to control all automated tasks inside my home, including the shared services of my home such as Network-Attached Storage and the Media Server.
+   I created a server to control all automated tasks inside my house, including the shared services of my home such as Network-Attached Storage and the Media Server.
 I used a small form factor Lenovo Thinkcentre and installed a Proxmox hypervisor on it.
 I then installed multiple Virtual Machines to serve as each of the functions described above.
+Once all the services were set up, the userbase was sufficiently impressed with the feature set.
+This is the perennial home server project.

 ## Purpose